autonomousvision/differentiable_volumetric_rendering/README.md

 and following the instructions.
 The sizes of the datasets are 114GB (a), 34GB (b), and 0.5GB (c).

 This script should download and unpack the data automatically into the `data` folder.

+### Data Convention

+Please have a look at the [FAQ](https://github.com/autonomousvision/differentiable_volumetric_rendering/blob/master/FAQ.md) for details regarding the type of camera matrices we use.

 ## Usage
 When you have installed all binary dependencies and obtained the preprocessed data, you are ready to run our pre-trained models and train new models from scratch.